 Throwing with anticipation is a coveted quality that tends to translate well to the NFL.
 Wilson, Trask, Jones, and even North Dakota State’s Trey Lance do it better right now than Fields does.
 That’s not to say the Buckeyes star can’t do it; it’s just that the learning curve will be steeper for him.

-With as many as six quarterbacks possibly going on Day 1 of the 2021 NFL Draft, Fields will need to impress during the College Football Playoff and in the pre-draft process.
+With as many as five quarterbacks possibly going on Day 1 of the 2021 NFL Draft, Fields will need to impress during the College Football Playoff and in the pre-draft process.
 Otherwise, he could find himself being the last off the board.

 As we’ve seen with last year’s NFL MVP Lamar Jackson, though, going later and landing with a better team often isn’t the worst thing.